yuxin-d/SampleJsonApp/README.md

 It is easy to use and clear to understand!

-This is a mini project as we can do searching function over the smart App!
-It returns a list of books available to borrow and show us the info about each book :D
+This is a mini project that do searching function over the smart App It returns a list of books available to borrow and <br>show us the info about each book :D

 *Library*
 ![avatar](https://github.com/yuxin-d/SampleJsonApp/blob/main/img/1.jpg)